joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Updated AI_PROJECT_LOG.md to reflect the project's rebranding.
 Date: 2025-06-07
 Implemented "Avg.
 Load Time" and "API Errors (1hr)" widgets in the Admin Panel.
-Date: 2025-06-08 (Previous Session)
+Date: 2025-06-08
-Implemented the Advanced Recurrence feature, including custom intervals, specific day selection for weekly recurrence, and an end date condition.
+Implemented the Advanced Recurrence feature and the new "Shopping List" feature.
-Date: 2025-06-08 (Current Session)
+Date: 2025-06-14 (Current Session)
-Implemented the new "Shopping List" feature.
-This included:
-Adding a `shoppingListFeature` flag.
-Creating a new Smart View button in the sidebar of `todo.html`.
-Updating `renderTaskListView.js` and `viewManager.js` with the filtering logic for tasks labeled "shopping", "buy", or "store".
-Updating `ui_rendering.js` to show the correct heading for the new view.
-Creating and integrating the new `feature_shopping_list.js` module into the application's lifecycle in `main.js`.
+Scaffolded placeholder pages for new features to expand the application's scope.
+Created habits.html with a visual layout inspired by the provided reference image.
+Created notes.html with a three-column layout for notebooks, note lists, and a note editor.
+Created time-tracker.html styled similarly to the main to-do application.
+Updated index.html to include links to the new notes.html, habits.html, and time-tracker.html pages.

-5. Current Focus / Next Steps (Specific to Current Major Task):
+Current Focus / Next Steps (Specific to Current Major Task):
-Current Sub-Task: The "Shopping List" feature is now functionally complete.
+Current Sub-Task: The placeholder pages for Notes, Habit Tracking, and Time Tracking are complete.
-Immediate Next Action: Discuss the next development focus with the user.
-Possible next steps include:
-Testing & Refinement: Thoroughly test the new `shoppingListFeature` and the `advancedRecurrence` feature with various edge cases.
-Enable Another Feature: Begin implementing another one of the planned features from the `features.json` file, such as:
-`projectFeature`
-`subTasksFeature`
-`kanbanBoardFeature`
-`taskTimerSystem`
-UI/UX Polish.
+Immediate Next Action: Begin the backend and logical integration for one of the new features.
+A good starting point would be the Notes Feature.
+This would involve:
+Creating noteService.js and feature_notes.js modules.
+Updating store.js to manage a _notes array and a _notebooks array.
+Integrating the new view/logic into main.js.
+Creating new feature flags for these features in features.json.
 Specific questions for AI (if any):
 None.
 Blockers (if any):
 None.

-6. Known Issues / Bugs (Related to current work or recently discovered):
+Known Issues / Bugs (Related to current work or recently discovered):
 Potential Setup Step: The queries for performance metrics and error counts in the admin panel rely on a composite index in Firestore.
 The first time the admin panel is loaded, an error message may appear in the browser console with a link to create the necessary index in the Firebase Console.
 This is expected behavior.
 Minor Warning (Understood/Expected): [ProjectsFeature] Cannot populate project filter list.
 Dependencies missing. - This occurs because the projectFeature is currently disabled in features.json.
 Minor Warning (Understood/Expected): [ModalEventHandlers] Element #openFeatureFlagsModalBtn not found. - This button ID is not present in the todo.html markup.

-7. Future/Pending Work (Overall Project - High Level):
+Future/Pending Work (Overall Project - High Level):
 Admin Panel:
 Flesh out User Management (view details, potentially disable users - requires careful rule changes).
 Implement all Overview Stats.